 - Has a frequent parent communication system in place.

 NOTE: This information was compiled by The Schenck School

-Join our mailing list to receive information on upcoming events and training classes for educators.
+Join our mailing list to receive information on upcoming events and training classes.